ChronoFare/Music_Therapy_FYP/Research.md

 1. Portable
 2. Inexpensive

+### Chosen Assessment Test for M-TAG
+The Quality of Upper Extremity Skills Test (QUEST) is to be chosen as our measure for assessment for its reliability and validility.
+QUEST is validated for children aging 18 months to 8 years [1].
+As our target group is primarily children and adolescents, QUEST is more suitable in this aspect.
+As QUEST is developed by therapists for therapist, the test benefits from its quality in describing movement and selecting programs catered to the patient's needs.
+Moreover it has evidential prove of reliability, validity, and responsiveness [1].

 ### References

 1. Effects of Virtual Reality-Based Rehabilitation on Upper Extremity Function among Children with Cerebral Palsy https://pubmed.ncbi.nlm.nih.gov/33050396/